Dragon8029/100-days-of-code/Attempt4.md

 *July 27, 2018*

 Decided to take a little break from the "Product Landing Page" and started working on a "Snake" game from a tutorial I found.
 Should be fun!

+---

+##A4D7:
+*July 28, 2018*

+Finished up the "Snake" game, it was a fun little build, but I think I want to add a high score function to it.
+I will have to reveiw the "Asteroids" game in order remember how to build that function.
+I think it will improve the game a bit.